Maging Sino Ka Man: Ang Pagbabalik: Part 5: Jealousy and Anger

-In Tagaytay, Vanessa takes drastic steps to seduce JB as she has become emotionally invested.
+In Tagaytay, Vanessa takes a liking to JB and tries to seduce him.
 She enters his bedroom in the middle of the night, but JB brushes her off.
-JB makes it clear that he's committed to Celine, so Vanessa resigns herself to be friends with him instead.
+JB makes it clear that he's committed to Celine, so Vanessa resigns herself to being friends.

-Back in the spa, Corazon puts a guilt trip on Celine for letting JB shoulder the burden in their family.
+In the spa, Corazon guilt trips Celine for letting JB shoulder the burden in their family.
 This adds to Celine's despair, especially after hearing the doctor's diagnosis that her cancer is advancing and that the chemotherapy has failed.

 Celine chooses to suffer alone.
-She secretly checks on JB at his work site, then decides to flee home for a while.
-Onay, however, refuses to let her set off alone.
-When JB finally arrives home, he is shocked to see that most of Celine's clothes are gone.
+She secretly checks on JB at his work site and decides to return home.
+Onay refuses to let her set off alone.
+When JB arrives home, he is shocked to see that most of Celine's clothes are gone.

 Part 6: Celine's Death

-Everyone, except Mateo, participates in scattering Celine's ashes on the beach, a place which held beautiful memories for her.
-Even Corazon genuinely grieves for Celine's death and regrets distancing herself from her son's wife.
-JB, on the other hand, pretends to be strong enough to move on as he busies himself with loads of work in Mateo's company.
-The company is being managed by his mother, for the time being.
+Everyone, except Mateo, participates in scattering Celine's ashes on the beach.
+Even Corazon grieves for Celine's death and regrets distancing herself from her daughter-in-law.
+JB pretends to be strong enough to move on as he busies himself with work in Mateo's company.
+The company is being managed by his mother for the time being.

 Corazon asks JB not to push himself too hard.
-But he merely brushes off her concerns and accuses her of being relieved that Celine is gone.
-Onay, who happens to witness the whole exchange, tells JB that Celine would be disappointed with his attitude.
-JB doesn't care about anything anymore except putting an end to his misery.
+He brushes off her concerns and accuses her of being relieved that Celine is gone.
+Onay witnesses this exchange and tells JB that Celine would be disappointed with his attitude.
+JB doesn't care about anything anymore, except putting an end to his misery.

-After several months, the court finally sentences Mateo as guilty of murder.
-Onay suggests a motion for appeal, but her father insists on paying for all of his sins inside the prison.
-Mateo also asks for Eli's forgiveness, and even advises him to fix his problems with Jackie.
-But it seems like it's too late for Eli to reconcile with Jackie as she decides to annul their marriage.
+After several months, the court sentences Mateo to murder.
+Onay suggests a motion for appeal, but her father insists on going to prison.
+Mateo asks for Eli's forgiveness and advises Eli on how to fix his problems with Jackie.
+Jackie decides to annul their marriage.